 If you are concerned that your child may be underweight, consult your child’s physician.
-Assuming your child has no underlying medical concerns, the idea will then be to encourage weight gain in a healthful way, with food.
+Assuming your child has no underlying medical concerns, the strategy will then be to encourage weight gain in a healthful way, with food.
 Empty calories from foods high in fat and added sugars might add a few pounds, but they will not provide the nutrients a child needs to build strong bones and a healthy body.

 - Make guacamole with fresh avocados, onions and tomatoes, or mix avocado into a fruit smoothie.